-Full-time and half time employees earn time off (ETO) with pay, which may be used by the employee for vacation, illness, pregnancy or childbirth, medical care, child care, bereavement, or any other reason.
-Employees shall accrue ETO from the date of their employment.
-ETO is governed by the Union contracts.
-The current union contracts with HGEA, HSTA and UPW state that all ETO is earned after the first work day of the school year.
-The fiscal year end is the anniversary date of ETO balances.
+Full-time and half-time employees earn time off with pay, which may be used by the employee for reasons listed in the union contract.
+Employees shall accrue time off from the date of their employment.
+LB is governed by the Union contracts.
+The current union contracts with HGEA, HSTA and UPW state that all LB is earned after the first work day of the school year.
+The fiscal year end is the anniversary date of LB balances.
 An employee may carry up to 90 days of vacation and 90 days of sick time to the next year.